 Digital transformation can seem an abstract term.
-This is because it encompasses complex processes that represent a significant cultural shift in the workplace.
+It encompasses complex processes that represent a significant cultural shift in the workplace.
 Many businesses find that they understand the importance of digital for the future.
-Still, they may fixate on digital processes and programmes ahead of thinking of it as a strategy for transformation.
+Still, they may fixate on digital processes and programmes ahead of thinking about a strategy for transformation.
 Thinking of it as a strategy that evolves your current business practices can help concentrate the idea.

-Read on for tips on how to develop a digital-first strategy that is right for your business.
+Read on for tips on developing a digital-first strategy that is right for your business.

 Transformation can never be static, and in the fast-moving pace of our lives, new technologies develop all the time.
-The Covid-19 pandemic has meant that we are spending more time than ever online and conducting our business procedures almost entirely digitally.
-In fact, digital disruption is nothing new to business; over the last two decades, our lives have been shifting ever more towards the digital.
-Some traditional business models have had to change beyond recognition or have disappeared completely, and in their place new business models have emerged.
-The winners are companies such as Amazon and Google, but spare a thought for the publishers, camera manufacturers and the map producers of the world.
+The Covid-19 pandemic has meant spending more time than ever online and conducting our business procedures almost entirely digitally.
+Digital disruption is nothing new to business; our lives have been shifting more toward the digital over the last two decades.
+Some traditional business models have had to change beyond recognition or have disappeared completely, and new business models have emerged in their place.
+The winners are companies such as Amazon and Google, but spare a thought for the publishers, camera manufacturers and map producers.

-We should all be aware of the technological curves that might eventually put paid to our industries.
+We should all be aware of the technological curves that might eventually disrupt our industries.

 Digital Evolution for your business is less about implementing one software that will instantly increase productivity; it is more about focusing on and changing how teams work together and acquiring the digital transformation tools that best support strategic goals.